jarenadams21/art-walk/README.md

 * Review Art Institute API for extracting info like techniques, themes, etc so users can add preference to themes/techniques e.g., contemporary, surrealism, etc.
 * Shortcut implementations (using Enter instead of clicking,etc.)
+* Profile deisgn tools (wraps, etc.)

 ## Database Rework
-    * Connect user auths to copy in database
+    * Connect user auths to copy in database [DONE]
-    * Add newly generated images to image db with a unique identifier used for liking, saving, disliking, etc. should be able to pull current likes, dislikes, and user state with regards to saving
+    * Add newly generated images to image db with a unique identifier used for liking, saving, disliking, etc. should be able to pull current likes, dislikes, and user state with regards to saving [DONE]
-    * User action logging in db, used for time branch on profile
+    * User action logging in db, used for time branch on profile Timestamping with Firebase
+    * Ensure all dynamic handling is migrated
+        i.
+Connect user profile updates to collection in db, not auth